ShiraliObul/data-carpentry-rnaseq/README.md

 [Data Carpentry in R](http://www.datacarpentry.org/R-ecology-lesson/) courses, and thus assume that some of those lessons were covered beforehand.

-These lessons are under active development and may change over time:
+These lessons are under active development and may change over time.

+The lessons are modular so can be taught in different order than shown here (apart from the introduction, which should always be the first):

 * [Introduction](01_rnaseq_intro.html) to the dataset
 * [Basic exploratory analysis](02_rnaseq_exploratory.html)
-to understand some properties of expression data
+to understand some properties of expression data.
 * [Using principal component analysis (PCA)](03_rnaseq_pca.html)
-to explore transcriptome-wide effects of our experimental design
+to explore transcriptome-wide effects of our experimental design.
+* Exploring gene expression patterns:
+    * [Identifying candidate genes](04_explore_test_results.html) from a differential analysis test.
-* [Using clustering](04_rnaseq_clustering.html) to explore patterns of gene expression
+    * [Using clustering](05_rnaseq_clustering.html) to partition genes into groups.

 ### Important note